elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 It is also possible to take on-demand backups.
 Then you can freely chose what to backup and do not have to base it on the same labels.
-A basic example to use Velero to take a backup of all Kubernetes resources (though not the data in the volumes by default).
+Here is a basic example to use Velero to take a backup of all Kubernetes resources (though not the data in the volumes by default):

 ```bash
 ./bin/ck8s ops velero wc backup create manual-backup
 ```

-If you want to create a latest backup from existing schedule , Velero CLI would be ``.
+If you want to create from the latest backup from existing schedule you can run the following:

 ```bash
 ./bin/ck8s ops velero wc backup create --from-schedule velero-daily-backup --wait